issac031993/Real_Estate_Data_Pipeline_Fabric/README.md

 Deliverables: FactAverageHousePrice, DimHouse, and DimDate.

-## 🛠️ Microsoft Fabric Engineering Excellence
+## 🛠️ Microsoft Fabric Engineering

 Data Lineage & Traceability
 The visual map below shows the end-to-end lifecycle of the data, from the initial landing zone files through the Spark transformations to the final Power BI report.